Tamer7/VersionCheck/README.md

 # Installation
- 1. Download and install Python3 <a href="https://www.python.org/downloads/">here</a>
+ 1. Download and install Python 3 or higher from <a href="https://www.python.org/downloads/">here</a>
  2. Clone this repo to your local machine using:
   ```bash
  git clone https://github.com/Tamer7/VersionCheck.git